 - Think about buying a personal attack alarm and carrying it in your hand when walking at night. - Avoid confrontation it's better and safer to walk away if you are being provoked or hassled. - Be aware of others around you at cash point machines and try not to use cash machines at night or in poorly lit areas.
 If you must use one, go with a friend and leave as soon as you have your money. - Always memorise your PIN (personal identification number) to access your money from a cash machine.
 Never write down your PIN or give it to anyone else. - Have your keys ready well before you reach the door of your car or house. - Carry your bag close to you with the clasp facing inwards or strap it over your shoulder.
-If someone grabs your bag, let it go.
-Your safety is more important. - If you live in halls of residence, make sure no strangers follow you when you walk through the main entrance.
-This is important for your safety as well as others living there.
+If someone grabs your bag, let it go; your safety is more important.